kubernetes/test-infra/jobs/e2e_node/crio/README.md

 [@kubernetes/sig-node-cri-o-test-maintainers](https://github.com/orgs/kubernetes/teams/sig-node-cri-o-test-maintainers)
 on the related issue or pull request.**

-All jobs maintained within this directoy are part of the `sig-node-cri-o` testgrid dashboard: https://testgrid.k8s.io/sig-node-cri-o
+All jobs maintained within this directory are part of the `sig-node-cri-o` testgrid dashboard: https://testgrid.k8s.io/sig-node-cri-o

 ---